Asgar Abdullayev (scientist): Biography

-Abdullayev was born on January 1, 1927 in the village of Eyvazli, Gubadli district, Azerbaijan SSR.
+Abdullayev was born on January 1, 1927, in the village of Eyvazli, Gubadli district, Azerbaijan SSR.
 He graduated from high school in 1943.
 In 1949 he graduated from the Energy Department of the Azerbaijan Industrial Institute.
 After a short work at the Institute of Power Engineering of the Academy of Sciences of the Azerbaijan SSR, he started postgraduate studies at the Institute of Automation and Telemechanics (IAT) of the USSR Academy of Sciences supervised by M. A. Aizerman.

-In 1953 he defended his Ph.D. thesis on the automation of oil production in compressor wells and worked for the IAT as a junior researcher for a year.
+In 1953 he defended his Ph.D. thesis on the automation of oil production in compressor wells and worked for the IAT as a junior researcher for three years (1951-1954).
 He was a member of the CPSU since 1953.
 In 1954, Abdullayev headed the laboratory of automation and telemechanics under the AZINMASH Institute of Petroleum Engineering and initiated the works on integrated automation in the oil fields of Azerbaijan.
 Since 1956 he was senior researcher.
-In 1957-1959, he became deputy director, and in 1959-1985, director of the research and design institute (RDI) “Neftekhimavtomat”.
-In 1985-1994, he became Director General of the Scientific and Production Association (SPA) “Neftgazavtomat” within RDI “Neftekhimavtomat” (parent organization), Ali-Bayramli (present Shirvan) plants of equipment “Pribori”, “Industrial Automation and Telemechanics”, Baku plant “Geofizpribor”.
+In 1957–1959, he became deputy director, and in 1959–1985, director of the research and design institute (RDI) “Neftekhimavtomat”.
+In 1985–1994, he became Director General of the Scientific and Production Association (SPA) “Neftgazavtomat” within RDI “Neftekhimavtomat” (parent organization), Ali-Bayramli (present Shirvan) plants of equipment “Pribori”, “Industrial Automation and Telemechanics”, Baku plant “Geofizpribor”.

 He died on April 15, 1998, Baku, Azerbaijan.